Brisbane Dance Physio

 Depending on the outcome of your pre-pointe assessment, most dancer’s will follow an individualised exercise program, and be provided with education on their health and wellbeing.
 Programs are custom-designed for each individual and focus on identified areas to optimise this exciting transition to training en pointe.

 We can also provide pointe shoe recommendations.
+Appointment duration is 1 hour.

 Tertiary Dance Assessment / Risk Profile Assessment